 Tourism in Cambodia

-Some interesting facts about life in Cambodia
+Some interesting facts about Cambodia:

 - The Angkor Empire of the 9th-13th century was the largest kingdom in South East Asia, spanning almost the entirety of the region.
 You can still see the remnants of the largest pre-industrial city in the world in Siem Reap.

 - Cambodia boasts the largest inland lake in South East Asia, the Tonle Sap

 - The critically endangered Irrawaddy dolphin can be spotted in Cambodia’s northern areas.
 You can travel to Kratié to see these funny looking mammals frolicking in the Mekong river.

 - Cambodia’s flag is the only flag to feature a building, the famous Angkor Wat.

 The official language of Cambodia is Khmer which is spoken by 90% of the population.
 Khmer was influenced by Sanskirt with the introduction of Hinduism and Buddhism early in the country’s history, and the alphabet shares similarities to Thai, Lao, and Myanmar among others.
 Influences from French and Cham (a dialect largely found in Vietnam) are also prevalent in Cambodia.